 Various laws, regulations and executive orders also restrict the use and dissemination outside of the United States, or the sharing with certain non-U.S. nationals, of information classified for national security purposes, as well as certain products and technical data relating to those products.
 Further, the provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order, or use of medicinal products is prohibited in the European Union.
-The provision of benefits or advantages to physicians is also governed by the national anti-bribery laws of European Union Member States, such as the UK Bribery Act 2010.
-Infringement of these laws could result in substantial fines and imprisonment.
-Payments made to physicians often must be the subject of prior notification and approval by the physician's employer, his or her competent professional organization, and/or the regulatory authorities of the individual European Union Member States.
+The provision of benefits or advantages to physicians is also governed by the national anti-bribery laws of European Union Member States and the U.K. Bribery Act 2010.
+Violations of these laws could result in substantial fines and imprisonment.
+Payments made to physicians in certain European Union Member States must be publicly disclosed.
+Moreover, agreements with physicians often must be the subject of prior notification and approval by the physician's employer, his or her competent professional organization, and/or the regulatory authorities of the individual European Union Member States.
 These requirements are provided in the national laws, industry codes, or professional codes of conduct applicable in the European Union Member States.
 Failure to comply with these requirements could result in reputational risk, public reprimands, administrative penalties, fines, or imprisonment.